 - Title Track: Waking Up.

-- Unplugged Version: The deluxe version of Native has acoustic versions of If I Lose Myself, Burning Bridges, and What You Wanted.
+- Unplugged Version: The deluxe version of Native has acoustic versions of "If I Lose Myself", "Burning Bridges", and "What You Wanted".

 - Vine Swing: In "Counting Stars": "I see this life like a swinging vine."

-- Word Salad Lyrics: Parts of Tyrant.
+- Word Salad Lyrics: "Everybody Loves Me" and parts of "Tyrant".